Rising Talent Fellowships

 Rising Talent is an ambitious fellowship programme that aims to recruit high-performing, globally competitive post-doctoral researchers seeking to develop their academic careers.

-The first call for applications is now open - closing date of December 14th 2018
+The first call for applications is now open - closing date of December 14th 2018 (NOW CLOSED)

 These prestigious appointments, at Assistant Professor grade, are an important component in DCU’s investment in research excellence and are designed to recruit and support our future research leaders.
 While successful candidates will have the opportunity to build their academic career by developing their teaching skills, the primary focus of the Rising Talent Programme is on excellence in research and on advancing the university’s research profile.